-Roy is a playful 3-year-old boy living with his family in Ongoto Bajo, an impoverished community on the outskirts of Tena.
-Read Roy’s story to learn about how MEDLIFE fights against unequal access to high quality medical care every day.
+Roy is a playful three-year-old boy living with his family in Ongoto Bajo, an impoverished community on the outskirts of Tena.
+Read Roy’s story to learn about how MEDLIFE fights against unequal access to high-quality medical care every day.

 How MEDLIFE bridged the gap

 It is not uncommon for our in-country staff to face life-and-death situations like Roy’s at our Mobile Clinics.
-By connecting students, local services, and impoverished families, our team works to empower communities like Roy’s to overcome the constraints of poverty that make high quality medical care inaccessible.
+By connecting students, local services, and impoverished families, our team works to empower communities like Roy’s to overcome the constraints that make high-quality medical care inaccessible.
 In Roy’s case, MEDLIFE bridged the gap between local medical professionals and the families of Ongoto Bajo.

-We’d like to thank the students from Universidad de Puerto Rico-Aguadilla, University of North Dakota, and Georgia State University for their hard work and dedication at the M40 Clinic in Tena.
+Join a Service Learning Trip to support our worldwide Movement to create a world free from the constraints of poverty, with access to high-quality medical care for all!
+Thank you to the students from Universidad de Puerto Rico-Aguadilla, University of North Dakota, and Georgia State University for their hard work and dedication at the M40 Clinic in Tena.